 Work that Can Only Be Performed Physically Within HSOLC Office Locations:

-Pre-Approval Required: In rare circumstances, some personnel may be asked to work physically within an office location to address essential HSOLC needs that can only be performed physically within our office during the Virtual Office Operations.
-If you are asked to do so or otherwise believe it is essential to visit one of our physical site locations to successfully complete your work, please contact Director of Operations Charleen Strauch before visiting a physical site location.
+Pre-Approval Required: Some employees continue to work on site as they perform essential HSOLC business.
+If you re assigned to work remotely and believe it is essential to visit one of our physical site locations to successfully complete your work, please contact Director of Operations Charleen Strauch before visiting a physical site location.

 Check-in/Check-Out Requirement: As we all work to do our part to stay safe and healthy, we are asking HSOLC personnel to check-in and check-out on HSOLC’s Personnel Check-in/Check-out Log that will be located at the RECEPTION AREA each time they are in one of HSOLC’s physical site locations during Virtual Office Operations.
 The log will be used if needed to provide notification of potential exposure to COVID-19 while working in one of HSOLC’s physical locations.